Panchakarla Ramesh Babu

-Panchakarla Ramesh Babu is an Indian politician from the Janasena Party.
+Panchakarla Ramesh Babu is an Indian politician from the Janasena Party and a member of Andhra Pradesh Legislative Assembly from Pendurthi.
 He is a former member of the Andhra Pradesh Legislative Assembly from Elamanchili constituency.
 He joined Janasena Party in July 2023.
 He was first elected as a MLA from Pendurthi Assembly constituency in Praja Rajyam Party in 2009.
 In 2014, he joined Telugu Desam Party followed by YSR Congress Party in 2021 and finally in 2023, he is in Janasena Party.